wesleybertipaglia/bio/README.md

-# Links Hub
+# Bio Website

-Welcome to Links Hub repository!
-This repository contains the source code, React components, styles using Tailwind CSS, and tests using Jest for my personal hub of links.
-Feel free to explore, contribute, and use this template for your own link hub.
+Welcome to Bio repository!
+This repository contains the source code, React components, styles using Tailwind CSS, and tests using Jest.
+Feel free to explore, contribute, and use this template for your own bio website.

 ## Table of Contents